The strength of Tsar Bomba was bigger than Hiroshima and Nagasaki combined — and wasn't even as strong as it could have been.

 The energy released was equivalent to the detonation of 57 million tons of TNT, more than Hiroshima and Nagasaki combined, and ten times more powerful than all of the munitions expended during World War II combined.
 The blast wave orbited the earth three times.

 The village of Severny on Novaya Zemlya, 34 miles from the blast site, was completely devastated.
-Even towns within a hundred miles of the blast felt the damage and reported houses collapsing, windows shattering, and roofs caving in.
+Even towns within a hundred miles of the blast felt the damage and reported houses collapsing, windows shattering, and roofs caving in from the detonation of history’s most powerful nuclear bomb.
 Radio communication was disrupted for more than an hour.

 The Tupolev survived, but barely.
 The blast wave caused the giant plane to fall over 3,300 feet before the pilot was able to regain control.